 A: Sure, an automotive locksmith can make a replacement key or fob for Lincoln cars.
 However, not all automotive locksmiths have the necessary equipment to cut and program the key and therefore it would be wise to verify with the locksmith he can cut and program the key.

 We can cut and program replacement Lincoln keys for all models, including copies and duplicate keys.
 Please call us anytime.

 Q: My 2015 Lincoln MKT Ignition key won’t turn, what is the reason and can you change my ignition for me?

-A: There may be a few reasons why the ignition key won’t turn.
-Worn out key, stuck, rusted ignition or broken wafers.
-An automotive locksmith for Lincoln cars can determine the reason on site and solution.
-We can help you with that.
+A: There are a number of reasons why the ignition key won’t turn.
+The key may be worn out, or jammed; the ignition may be rusty, or its wafers broken.
+An automotive locksmith for Lincoln cars can determine the reason on site and solve the problem.
+We can help you in this scenario.

 Q: My 2012 Lincoln Navigator chip key will not start the car.
 The battery is good, the lights are on and the radio works.
 What may be the reason?